Ian Westlake: Ipswich Town

 In August 2004, Westlake was called up to the England Under-21 national team.
 Amid to the international call up, he continued to establish himself in the starting eleven, playing in the midfield position at the start of the 2004–05 season, though his performance failed to recapture the same levels as he did with the previous season.
 In his 50th appearance for Ipswich Town against Derby County, Westlake set up the club's first goal of the game, in a 3–2 loss.
 In a follow–up match against Cardiff City, he scored his first goal of the season, in a 3–1 win and scored again four days later on 25 August 2004, in a 2–0 win against Brentford in the second round of the League Cup.
 Westlake scored four more goals by the end of the year.
 His performance led Manager Joe Royle saw in a potential in him, saying he could one day captain the club.
 Westlake then signed a contract with Ipswich Town, keeping him until 2008.
 Since the start of the 2004–05 season, Westlake started in every match until he missed one match, due to suspension.
 After serving a one match suspension, Westlake returned to the starting line–up against Reading on 21 January 2005, as the club drew 1–1.
 He later scored two more goals for Ipswich Town against Nottingham Forest and Rotherham United, adding his tally to eight goals this season.
 Westlake set up the club's first two goals in the match, winning 5–1 against Crewe Alexandra on 30 April 2005.
-He, once again, played in both legs of the Championship Play–Offs against West Ham United, as Ipswich Town lost 4–2 on aggragate.
+He, once again, played in both legs of the Championship Play–Offs against West Ham United, as Ipswich Town lost 4–2 on aggregate.
 Despite suffering injuries later in the 2004–05 season, Westlake went on to make fifty appearances and scoring eight times in all competitions.